-If you sport a bronzed glow year-round, Erik Dunki-Jacobs MD, a surgical oncologist at the TriHealth Cancer Institute, wants you to reevaluate your desire for tanned skin.
+If you like to soak up the sun and sport bronzed skin in the summer, Erik Dunki-Jacobs MD, a surgical oncologist at the TriHealth Cancer Institute, wants you to reevaluate your desire for tanned skin.
 It could save your life.

 “Melanoma is not the most common form of skin cancer, but it’s the most deadly,” he warns.

 Melanoma is caused by changes in cells called melanocytes, which produce a skin pigment called melanin.
 “Every once in a while, melanocytes can be triggered to multiply and divide, and that’s when it becomes cancer,” Dr. Dunki-Jacobs explains.

 Melanoma can appear on normal skin or it may begin as a mole or other area that has changed in appearance.

 While melanoma can develop in people of any gender or race, it is most commonly found in white females.
 “The people at risk tend to be sunbathers, which is more frequent in woman than in men,” Dr. Dunki-Jacobs points out.
 “We’ll see that more commonly in women – not because of their gender – because of their habits.”

 You are also more likely to develop melanoma if you: